 Who would you like us to speak to?

-We deliver talks to community and business audiences, leaders, managers, employees, school students and in community settings.
+Paul and Steve enjoy presenting to any audience, including schools, communities, and workplaces.
 Let us know who your audience is and what you would like to achieve as an outcome from the talk.

 “I spoke with several parents following your talk at the school, who said they were physically impacted by your words and would be changing their behaviours toward suicide prevention in future.”